 If we only think about the calories burned during exercise, we ignore the fact that certain types of training (think metabolic conditioning and heavy weight training) raise your metabolic rate for HOURS after you finish your workout.

 When all we’re thinking about is how many calories we can burn in a workout, we seek out exercise that’s going to give us the biggest number.

 And what exercise shows the largest calorie burn, as estimated by a machine or heart rate monitor?

 Steady state cardio for long periods of time…

 And while this style of training has its benefits, it does NOT raise your metabolic rate after you finish your workout and can negatively impact your hunger and cravings (think RUNger aka intense hunger after you finish a run).

 Of course, if you’re training for an endurance event or just love cycling, go for it.
 Do long duration cardio.
-Just know, that it is not the most effective way to train for body change (let me show you my workout and nutrition shortcuts to results here).
+Just know, that it is not the most effective way to train for body change.

 It diminishes the importance of muscle building.